poetapp/documentation/rdd/separate-file-uploads.md

 ### Update node's `/works` endpoint

-Update the node's poet-js dependency to allow the new version of `Work` claims.
+Update the node's poet-js dependency to allow the new version of signed verifiable `Work` and `Identity` claims.

+The endpoint should validate the signed verifiable claims.

+The node should reject signed verifiable Work claims where the Work Claims `archiveUrl` does not match `hash`.

 ----